 French is our language of choice for those children in Key Stage 2, however other opportunities are incorporated within the wider curriculum plans to promote a love of language and make links to other countries, languages and cultures as well as teach the Fundamental British Values of tolerance and mutual respect.

 We believe that an understanding of other cultures and languages is important for all children.
 At Ordsall Primary School these opportunities are delivered through exciting and engaging lessons, experiences and opportunities so children are exposed to different languages and cultures right from the start of their time in school.
-Through the and our children build their intercultural understanding through the study of places, cultures and language as part of their contextualised curriculum.
-This learning prepares them to develop a to the learning of modern foreign languages.Our formal language learning, as a coherent program of regular lessons, begins at the beginning of Key stage 2 in year 3 and uses the scheme La Jolie Rhonde.
+Through the Early Years Foundation Stage and Key Stage 1 our children build their intercultural understanding through the study of places, cultures and language as part of their contextualised curriculum.
+This learning prepares them to develop a positive attitude to the learning of modern foreign languages.Our formal language learning, as a coherent program of regular lessons, begins at the beginning of Key stage 2 in year 3 and uses the scheme La Jolie Rhonde.

 The La Jolie Rhonde program ensures that children are meeting expectations in their learning and progressing from year to year across the 5 key strands of language learning – listening, speaking, reading, writing and grammar.
 Children begin their language learning at a single word level and progress through to phrases and sentences and then short passages.
 As with all subjects, the more able are challenged further to deepen their learning though combining strands within learning e.g. listening to a question and speaking a response whilst children who find aspects of their learning more difficult are appropriately supported by additional staff and resources so that they too are enabled to experience success.